tom-leamon/design-patterns-JS/docs.md

 ```

 ### Facade
-provides a simplified interface to a large body of code.
+Provides a simplified interface to a large body of code.
 ##### facade_es6.js
 ```Javascript
 class ShopFacade {